erikkworth/worthent-foundation/doc/state/state.md

    * State Table Control
    * Event
 1. Get the list of Transition Actors
-1. Invoke each Transition Actor in order
+1. Invoke each Transition Actor in order with the Transition Context
 1. Get the State Transitioner from the State Table and invoke it if not `null`
 1. Call the setter on the State Table Data Manager to set the updated data